dstnbrkr/componentkit/_docs/uses.md

 permalink: /docs/uses.html
 ---

-Components excels at powering list views with complex content.
+ComponentKit excels at powering list views with complex content.
 It was built to power Facebook's News Feed on iOS.

 ### Strengths